ARM Compiler 5

 TÜV Certification, Compiler Qualification Kit & Extended Maintenance

 The ARM Compiler Qualification Kit consists of a significant body of supporting evidence derived from our development process including defect reports, C90/C99 test reports and a compiler safety manual, so that you can increase your confidence in providing a justification argument for compliance.

 To complement this, we also provide Extended Maintenance and Support to protect your safety-critical projects against toolchain obsolescence.
-Initially supported in ARM Compiler v5.04, Extended Maintenance and Support is intended to maximize the stability of a fixed branch of the compiler toolchain by providing bug fixes and patches for a minimum of 5 years.
+Initially supported in ARM Compiler v5.04, with ARM Compiler 5.06 to follow, Extended Maintenance is intended to maximize the stability of a fixed branch of the compiler toolchain by providing bug fixes past the normal product lifecycle.

 Compiler updates and patches